Irene Uwoya: Personal life

-In 2008 Irene married the Rwandan football player and the captain of the Rwanda international selection Hamad Ndikumana who later died.
+In 2008 Irene married the Rwandan football player and the captain of the Rwanda international selection Hamad Ndikumana.
 In 2011 the couple had one child named Krish and a few years later the couple split.
 In 2017 she married again, this time to the bongo flava musician Abdulaziz Chande known professionally as Dogo Janja.

 Career

-In 2006 she contested in the Miss Tanzania Beauty Pageant and became fifth; Wema Sepetu was crowned Miss Tanzania 2006–2007.
+In 2006 she contested the Miss Tanzania beauty pageant and became fifth; Wema Sepetu was crowned Miss Tanzania 2006–2007.

 Irene Uwoya began her career as an actress in Bongo Movies in 2007.
-She has been featured in more than 20 movies in and out of Tanzania.
+She has featured in more than 20 movies in and out of Tanzania.